 Excited to welcome back Dr. Sneha Gosalia, Pediatric Physical Therapist and co-Founder of Big Leaps Pediatric Therapy in Stanford, CT.
 In her latest post she offers some great information for families and therapists alike on the important topic of Shoe Recommendations for Children:

-A child’s arch does not typically develop until puberty.
-With babies, the arch will usually not be visible or developed for the first 2 years and even then it is not fully developed.
+In young children the arch will usually not be visible or developed for the first 2 years, and even then it is not fully developed.
 In the early years of childhood, there is a “fat” pad in the arch area of the foot, which gives the appearance of a flat foot, but this is not the case as it offers a natural arch support.

 The American Academy of Pediatrics (AAP) has developed shoe recommendations for children to help you find shoes that are helpful and not harmful as your little one continues learning to walk.
 Flexible, non-skid or skid-resistant soles are one of the most important features to look for in a baby shoe.
 Children should be wearing shoes that are flexible and allow the foot to bend and move as though the child is barefoot.
 You also want to make sure your baby’s shoes fit correctly and are not too small.